lookingforcharlie/my-portfolio/README.md

 ## Description

-5 Projects.
+Pages includes five projects:
+Property Marketplace Explorer,
+GitHub Finder,
+Feedback UI,
+Todo List
+Weather App

 ## Expected Updates

-Make home page more responsive
+Make home page more responsive on the mobile: Make a hamburger menu

+Accessibility for all pages

 Design personal logo: add in Navbar and right end in footer